Ngaala kaaditj Noongar moort keyen kaadak nidja boodja.

 We support the equal role of women and men in the ministry of the Church.

 Here we hope that you will find a vibrant faith community which:

-Follow the links in the main menu above to find out more about the community of faith that is St Edward's.
+Follow the links in the Contents menu to find out more about the community of faith that is St. Edward’s.